PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/configuring-gui-components/+page.md

 :::

 ## Indenting the code
 When you call many configuration methods on a component, the line of code tends to become quite long, which can make it hard to read.
-In JavaScript, you can often insert line breaks to make the code span multiple lines instead, and the indentation (white-space characters (spaces and tabs) to the left of the code) doesn't matter.
-Using indentation can make your code easier to read.
-Feel free to write the code the way you like the most!
+In JavaScript, you can often insert line breaks to make the code span multiple lines instead, and the indentation (white-space characters (spaces and tabs) to the left of the code) doesn't matter to the computer, but can make the more readable for us humans.
+Feel free to write your code the way you think make it the easiest to read.

 ::: tip Example